 The Road To AGI

-Artificial general intelligence is still decades away at least, but we’re closer than ever to realizing AGI than ever before.
+Artificial general intelligence is still decades away at least, but we’re closer than ever to realizing AGI than ever before, as evidenced with advances in fields such as generative AI.
 This is thanks to the development of areas within computer science, particularly machine learning and deep learning.
 As these areas continue to be understood and advanced, the timeline for true artificial intelligence will grow shorter and shorter.